HarshKorde5/BackendStructureProject/Readme.md

 For deciding syntax such as use of semicolons and other nomanclature to keep it same between all team members.It's a dev dependency.

 Create `.prettierrc` and `.prettierignore` files for setting up prettier plugin

+## Connect MongoDB to our project

+Create MongoDB Atlas account

+Get your connection string with username and password

+Install the following packages :

+1. mongoose
+2. express
+3. dotenv

+Configure the .env file by adding MONGODB_URI and PORT number

+Add the database name in constants file inside the src folder.